-- Buckwheat, root and thistle vegetables: Don’t sleep on often-overlooked yet versatile May vegetables like artichokes, rhubarb (yes, it’s a veggie, even though we often use it like a fruit!), and radishes.
+- Buckwheat, root, and thistle vegetables: Don’t sleep on often-overlooked yet versatile May vegetables like artichokes, rhubarb (yes, it’s a veggie, even though we often use it like a fruit!), and radishes.
 Not only would that not be comfy, but you’d be missing out on stellar starters, snacks, desserts, and more.
 Artichokes are excellent steamed, fried, stuffed, or roasted, while rhubarb is remarkable in pies, jams, muffins, or even savory sheet pan dinners.
-Radishes need nothing else besides a dunk into softened butter and a sprinkle of salt, although you could also pair them with your favorite dip or slice and sprinkle them into salads.
+Radishes need nothing else besides a dunk into softened butter and a sprinkle of salt, although you could also roast them, pair them with your favorite dip, or slice and sprinkle them into salads.

 - Daisy, legume, and onion family vegetables: Get this: asparagus is actually a perennial flower, as a member of the daisy family.
 April showers brought them, and the stalks are exceptional in tarts, scrambles, soups, and pasta recipes.
 Spring peas are technically considered legumes.
 While you certainly could whip them up into “hummus” like you use chickpeas, I’m wild sweet on peas in pasta tosses and salads.
 Sweet onions, and if you’re lucky enough to find them, ramps, are totally dreamy grilled, roasted, or sautéed into sauces, soups, egg breakfasts, and potato sides.

 The Best Fruits and Vegetables to Eat in May